 - Ability to stand for long periods of time

 Some schools require the student to purchase their own tools and equipment.
 The following list will give you a good idea of what you may need to buy.

 You’ll need this equipment to protect your head, ears, and eyes.

 - Hearing protection

 - Approved face shields

-Fire resistance is obviously a key part of a welder’s clothing choices.
+Fire resistant clothing is a key part of a welder’s wardrobe.

 - Fire-resistant jacket

 These are some of the tools you’ll use when attending a trade school welding program.

 - Adjustable tri-square